 Wisconsin Sheep & Wool Festival - held annually at the beginning of September.
 The Midwest's premier sheep & fiber event, all within an easy drive from Madison, Milwaukee or Chicago, on the beautiful grounds of the Jefferson Fair Park, in Jefferson, Wisconsin.
 Over 70 fiber arts classes to choose from, along with sheep shows, shearing demonstrations, the Crook & Whistle Stock Dog Trial, newborn lambs, fleece shows and sales, plus educational clinics and workshops for shepherds of any age and level of experience.
 Shop in comfort in the Country Store, where over 130 vendors from across the nation offer everything from knitting needles to sheep cheese.
 Spotlighting the artistic and entrepreneurial skills of over 30 consignors from throughout Wisconsin.
 Hand knit sweaters, children's books, sheep pelts, scarves, rovings, yarn, fleece-lined jackets, vests, hand creams with lanolin, dusters, cuddly stuffed animals, home accents, rugs, hats, quilts, blankets, and more...
 For complete details and hours, go to www.wisconsinsheepandwoolfestival.com.

-The 2016 Wisconsin State Fair, presented by U.S. Cellular, will take place Thursday, Aug.
-4 - Sunday, Aug.
-14. The fair offers a unique experience to all who attend and is an exceptional value with 30 FREE entertainment stages, exciting rides and games in SpinCity, thousands of animals, endless family activities, events, contests, vendors and culinary delights.
-For the most up-to-date information, "stick with us" at WiStateFair.com or /WiStateFair on Facebook, Twitter, Instagram and Pinterest, and /theWIFair on YouTube.
+The Wisconsin State Fair, presented by U.S. Cellular, will take place Thursday, Aug.
+2 - Sunday, Aug.
+12, 2018.
+The fair offers a unique experience to all who attend.
+The state's largest agricultrural showcase also features 30 free stages of entertainment, exciting rides and games, thousands of animals, endless family activities, events, contests, vendors and culinary delights.
+For the most up-to-date information visit www.WiStateFair.com or /WiStateFair on Facebook, Twitter, Instagram and Pinterest, and /theWIFair on YouTube.